 CEA, LIST, Laboratory of Model-Driven Engineering for Embedded Systems (LISE), P.C.
 174, Gif-sur-Yvette, France Email: first-name.lastname@cea.fr

 Abstract—Architecting a software system has become one of the most important tasks during development.
 UML State Machine and Composite Structure models are efficient to design reactive system architectures.
 In Model Driven Engineering (MDE), code can be automatically generated from the models.
-Nevertheless, current UML tools are hardly to generate fully operational code but produce only skeleton code which is then fine-tuned by programmers.
+Nevertheless, current UML tools hardly generate fully operational code but produce only skeleton code which is then fine-tuned by programmers.
 The modifications in code, which may violate the architecture correctness, must be synchronized with the model to make architecture and code consistent.
-Current approaches cannot handle the synchronization of the models and code in this case because there is a significant abstraction gap between architecture and code.
-This paper proposes an approach for synchronizing the architecture model in UML State Machine and Composite Structure elements, and the code.
-The approach consists of a bidirectional mapping between code and architec- ture model, and a synchronization mechanism, which allows to synchronize concurrent modifications made in model and code.
+Current approaches cannot handle the synchronization of model and code in case of state machines and composite structure elements because there is a significant abstraction gap between architecture and code.
+This paper proposes an approach to enable this synchronisation.
+The approach consists of a bidirectional mapping between code and the architec- ture model, and a synchronization mechanism which allows to synchronize concurrent modifications made in model and code.
 The approach is then evaluated through the development of an embedded software case study - a Lego Car factory.
 The eval- uation shows that our approach can automatically synchronize model and code, and eventually improve collaboration between software architects and programmers.
-Furthermore, the quality of generated code is also preserved within our approach.
+Furthermore, the quality of generated code is preserved within our approach.

 INTRODUCTION